Terran-One/.CWScript-old/README.md

 CWScript is a scripting language for writing smart contracts that run on blockchains such as Terra that use the CosmWasm as an execution layer.

+## Features

+- familiar syntax: can be learned and used easily without prior knowledge of Rust
+- built-in language constructs for contract semantics
+- compiles to functioning CosmWasm Rust code that comply with Standard Model's guidelines
+- provides a common framework for communicating contracts with non-developers
+- bundled with helpful tooling & generators, and easily extensible
+- provides a better framework for composability and code-reusability

 ## Installation

 CWScript requires a environment with a installation of Python v3.7+.